tonymobster/Smsgh.UssdFramework/README.md

 # Smsgh.UssdFramework (beta)

-This is a successor to our previous [UssdFramework](http://github.com/smsgh/ussd-framework).
+This is a natural successor to our [UssdFramework](http://github.com/smsgh/ussd-framework).

 ## Motivation